-Under the regulatory test, a service provider is required to demonstrate that a major augmentation of a covered network meets the regulatory test before the service provider can commit to the augmentation.
+Under the regulatory test, a service provider is required to demonstrate that a major augmentation4 of a covered network meets the regulatory test before the service provider can commit to the augmentation.
 In general terms, the purpose of the regulatory test is to determine whether a proposed augmentation to an electricity transmission and/or distribution network is the best way of overcoming constraints in the wider electricity system, taking into account alternative means of overcoming the constraints, such as,

-The Access Code defines a major augmentation to be an augmentation for which the new facilities investment for the shared assets exceeds \$17.8 million (2010 CPI adjusted amount) where the augmentation is to be part of a distribution system and exceeds \$35.6 million (2010 CPI adjusted amount) where the augmentation is to be part of a transmission system or part of both a distribution and transmission system.
+4 The Access Code defines a major augmentation to be an augmentation for which the new facilities investment for the shared assets exceeds \$17.8 million (2010 CPI adjusted amount) where the augmentation is to be part of a distribution system and exceeds \$35.6 million (2010 CPI adjusted amount) where the augmentation is to be part of a transmission system or part of both a distribution and transmission system.

-alternative network investments, investment in generation, or management of electricity demand.
+New Facilities Investment Test Application for the Replacement of Overhead Customer Service Connections: Issues Paper alternative network investments, investment in generation, or management of electricity demand.

 The regulatory test is used to identify the best network, generation or demandmanagement option, which is the option that would maximise the net economic benefits to those who generate, transport and consume electricity.
 The regulatory test is used only to determine whether a proposed investment in the network is the best option for overcoming constraints in the electricity system.
-The test is not concerned with demonstrating the efficiency of forecast costs for the proposed network investment, or with the extent to which the network investment will be financed by increasing the general level of network tariffs.
+The test is not concerned with demonstrating the efficiency of forecast costs for the proposed network investment, or the extent to which the network investment will be financed by increasing the general level of network tariffs.
 Both of these matters are addressed by the new facilities investment test.